 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
-Higher revenue means more client visits and greater chemical exposure risk.
-Commercial pest control businesses typically pay more than residential-only operators.
+Turnover is a primary pricing factor.
+Higher revenue means more site visits and greater chemical exposure risk.
+Commercial pest control businesses generally pay more than residential-only operators.

 👷